 As well as affecting how a person feels mentally, anxiety can also have physical effects.
-A common physical manifestation of anxiety is stomach upset, including diarrhea or loose stools.
+Anxiety can disrupt the digestive system and may cause diarrhea, and other issues.

 Some people believe that how a person feels can influence the way in which their stomach and intestines behave, potentially causing symptoms that include diarrhea.